 Sleep apnoea is a serious sleep disorder in which breathing repeatedly stops and starts during sleep.
 There are two primary types:

-The most common form, caused by the relaxation of throat muscles, leading to airway blockage.
+- Obstructive Sleep Apnoea (OSA) — the most common form, caused by the relaxation of throat muscles, leading to airway blockage.

-A rarer form where the brain fails to send proper signals to control breathing.
+- Central Sleep Apnoea (CSA) — a rarer form where the brain fails to send proper signals to control breathing.

 Both types result in fragmented sleep, excessive daytime sleepiness, and cognitive impairments.